-Method Sign-Up Instructions Posting Notifications on Bullet Boards and Other Locations N/A College Email All students and employees are given College email accounts Alert Now CCC provides an emergency notification system via phone and text messaging.
+Method Sign-Up Instructions Alert Now CCC provides an emergency notification system via phone and text messaging.
 This is a rapid communication service that will deliver voice messages automatically at no charge to students, faculty and staff.
 Students' phone numbers are collected each semester from the enrollment forms and loaded into the system.
 Students who did not provide a phone number on their enrollment form may provide one to the Director of Human Resources to be entered into the system.
+College Email All students and employees are given College email accounts Posting Notifications on Bullet Boards and Other Locations N/A